 Accuracy is the process of comparing a measured value to the target (true) value.
 In a clinical laboratory, accuracy of a new method is determined by comparing the results from the new method to the method in current use (a gold standard).
 Samples that cover that entire reportable range are tested by both new and old methods concurrently.
-Laboratory professionals may use statistical analysis software to evaluate the accuracy of such an experiment and calculate the correlation coefficient (r).6 The correlation coefficient indicates the linear relationship between the two methods.
+Laboratory professionals may use statistical analysis software to evaluate the accuracy of such an experiment and calculate the correlation coefficient (r).6 r indicates the linear relationship between the two methods.
 The ideal value for r is +1 or -1.
 If r < 0.975, it indicates a weaker linear relationship.
-Random errors influence the value of r.6
+RE influences the value of r.6